Depot Deal Days event is on now. Don't wait! Shop Event

 Multi-Unit Ductless Air Conditioners

-The cost of a multi-head ductless air conditioning system will depend on the number of additional indoor units installed and the required BTU output to adequately serve your home.
+The cost to install ductless AC will depend on the number of additional indoor units and overall BTU output required to adequately serve your home.

-During your free, in-home consultation, a Home Depot Installer can help you determine whether a multi-head ductless air conditioning system is right for your home and provide a detailed cost estimate for the recommended work.
+During your free, in-home consultation, a Home Depot Installer will be able to determine whether a multi-head ductless AC setup is preferable for your home and provide a detailed, no-obligation quote for the recommended work.

 Portable and Window Air Conditioner Costs